monolayer/monorepo/packages/nextjs-lambda-adapter/README.md

   - NEXTJS_ADAPTER_CACHE_DEBUG (*optional*): Set to `true` to print cache operations.
 - Permissions: read/write permissions to the S3 Bucket and DynamoDB table.

+The ImageOptimizationCache will write to the ephemeral storage at /tmp/cache.
+By default lambda functions have 512MB of ephimeral storage.

 ### Example

 Here's a sample AWS SAM template `template.yaml` to deploy a barebones application: